ni/niveristand-custom-device-build-tools/README.md

 # NI VeriStand Custom Device Build Tools
 The **niveristand-custom-device-build-tools** repository provides a common set of tools to automate building NI VeriStand custom devices using the [Jenkins automation server](https://jenkins.io/).
 The intended audience includes custom device developers and integrators.

+## Jenkins Branch Archive
+The [main branch](https://github.com/ni/niveristand-custom-device-build-tools/tree/main) of this repository has been updated to support Azure Pipelines.
+This branch contains the build pipeline steps for Jenkins automation, and will no longer be actively updated for new versions of VeriStand.

 ## Usage
 Two files are required in order to use this pipeline for a given repository, a `Jenkinsfile` and a `build.toml` file.
 Additionally, the pipeline assumes each executor node on the Jenkins server is tagged with certain labels.